dpinela/DeathsDoor.ItemChanger/README.md

 - Keys
 - Crow Souls

-The full list of modifiable locations, and of items that can be placed at those locations, can be found in the [Predefined.cs][] file.
+The full list of modifiable locations, and of predefined items that can be placed at those locations, can be found in the [Predefined.cs][] file.